CosmoCortney/OperativeArray/README.md

 - int size: size of the array
 - T[] array: array for initialization (casting pointer to reference possible)
 - T value: value for the first index
-- std::vector<int> ignoreIndecies: vector of indecies to ignore (Wildcards)
+- std::vector<int> ignoreIndecies: vector of indices to ignore (Wildcards)
-- The constructor that takes a string reference as parameter can be used to set an entire OperativeArray expressed the following way:
+- The constructor that takes a string reference as a parameter can be used to set an entire OperativeArray expressed the following way:
   - separate items with commas (,)
   - support for integers of base 10 (decimal), base 16 (hexadecimal), and base 8 (octal).
 Decimal numbers (float/double) are also supported.
-  - Wilcards (indices to be ignored) can be noted with a hashtag (#)
+  - Wildcards (indices to be ignored) can be noted with a hashtag (#)
   - Example:
     - "0x1337, 069, 420, #, -42, -0x2012, #, 0"
     - The values at index 3 and 6 will be ignored on any comparison operations